zeynepbilginn/CLTV-Calculation-and-Prediction-with-BD_NBD-and-Gamma-Gamma-SubModel/README.md

 # CLTV_Calculation_and_Prediction
-# Project Name: CLTV Prediction with BG-NBD and Gamma-Gamma Models

 This project employs the BG-NBD and Gamma-Gamma models to analyze customer purchase behaviors and predict Customer Lifetime Value (CLTV).
 This analysis helps businesses optimize their marketing strategies and manage customer relationships more effectively.